nschiett/fishflux/README.md

 Installing and loading fishflux
 -------------------------------

-`fishflux` uses Markov Chain Monte Carlo simulations provided by [stan](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).
+First, make sure your R version is 3.4 or higher.
+Further, `fishflux` uses Markov Chain Monte Carlo simulations provided by [stan](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).
 Therefore, the first step is to install [rstan](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).
-It's important to closely follow all the steps described on the page depending on your operating system.
+It's important to closely follow all the steps described on the page depending on your operating system, because rstan requires a functioning C++ compiler.
+Furthermore, `fishflux` depends on the package `rstantools` version 2.0.0 or higher.
+This means that if you already have an older version of `rstantools` installed, you will have to reinstall it, prior to the installation of `fishflux`.

 ### GitHub

-The best way to install the latest development version of `fishflux` is to install it from GitHub.
+Once you have your c++ compiler set up correctly, the best way to install the latest version of `fishflux` is to install it from GitHub.

 ``` r
 install.packages("devtools")